CaptainNayan199/Python_Everyday/README.md

 #### I will be the one adding a new file each day, so I will make sure to check back regularly to stay up-to-date with my Python learning journey. 🚀

-#### If I find this repository helpful, I can give it a ⭐️.
+#### If YOu find this repository helpful, I can give it a ⭐️.
 I can also contribute by submitting my own Python files too! 👨‍💻👩‍💻

 #### If you have any suggestions or feedback, please don't hesitate to reach out.